nf-core/viralrecon/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-* `variants/bcftools/`
+* `illumina/variants/bcftools/`
-  * `<SAMPLE>.vcf.gz`: Variants VCF file.
+  * `*.vcf.gz`: Variants VCF file.
-  * `<SAMPLE>.vcf.gz.tbi`: Variants VCF index file.
+  * `*.vcf.gz.tbi`: Variants VCF index file.
-* `variants/bcftools/consensus/`
+* `illumina/variants/bcftools/consensus/`
-  * `<SAMPLE>.consensus.fa`: Consensus Fasta file generated by integrating the variants called by BCFTools into the reference genome.
+  * `*.consensus.fa`: Consensus Fasta file generated by integrating the variants called by BCFTools into the reference genome.
-  * `<SAMPLE>.consensus.masked.fa`: Masked consensus Fasta file.
-* `variants/bcftools/consensus/base_qc/`
+* `illumina/variants/bcftools/consensus/base_qc/`
-  * `<SAMPLE>.ACTG_density.pdf`: Plot showing density of ACGT bases within the consensus sequence.
+  * `*.ACTG_density.pdf`: Plot showing density of ACGT bases within the consensus sequence.
-  * `<SAMPLE>.base_counts.pdf`: Plot showing frequency and percentages of all bases in consensus sequence.
+  * `*.base_counts.pdf`: Plot showing frequency and percentages of all bases in consensus sequence.
-  * `<SAMPLE>.base_counts.tsv`: File containing frequency and percentages of all bases in consensus sequence.
+  * `*.base_counts.tsv`: File containing frequency and percentages of all bases in consensus sequence.
-  * `<SAMPLE>.N_density.pdf`: Plot showing density of N bases within the consensus sequence.
+  * `*.N_density.pdf`: Plot showing density of N bases within the consensus sequence.
-  * `<SAMPLE>.N_run.tsv`: File containing start positions and width of N bases in consensus sequence.
+  * `*.N_run.tsv`: File containing start positions and width of N bases in consensus sequence.
-* `variants/bcftools/bcftools_stats/`
+* `illumina/variants/bcftools/bcftools_stats/`
-  * `<SAMPLE>.bcftools_stats.txt`: Statistics and counts obtained from VCF file.
+  * `*.bcftools_stats.txt`: Statistics and counts obtained from VCF file.

 </details>

 [BCFtools](http://samtools.github.io/bcftools/bcftools.html) can be used to call variants directly from BAM alignment files.
 The functionality to call variants with BCFTools in this pipeline was inspired by work carried out by [Conor Walker](https://github.com/conorwalker/covid19/blob/3cb26ec399417bedb7e60487415c78a405f517d6/scripts/call_variants.sh).
-In contrast to iVar, the original variant calls obtained by BCFTools are not filtered further by a higher allele frequency.
-It seems that the default calls obtained by BCFTools appear to be comparable with the high frequency variants generated by iVar.

 [BCFtools](http://samtools.github.io/bcftools/bcftools.html) is a set of utilities that manipulate variant calls in [VCF](https://vcftools.github.io/specs.html) and its binary counterpart BCF format.
 BCFTools is used in the variant calling and *de novo* assembly steps of this pipeline to obtain basic statistics from the VCF output.
 It can also used be used to generate a consensus sequence by integrating variant calls into the reference genome.